 Your home page is the first page that your visitors will see when they visit your website.
 It is usually a page that contains an introduction to your blog, as well as some of your best content.
 You can create a home page by adding a page in WordPress and writing the content for it.
 You can also include a call to action, such as asking your visitors to subscribe to your blog or visit your services page.

-You can create a professional home page for your design blog use a page builder like Thrive Architect.
+You can create a professional home page for your design blog using a page builder like Thrive Architect.

 An about page is a page on your website that tells your visitors who you are and what you do.
 It is usually one of the first pages that visitors will visit when they arrive on your website, so it is important to make a good impression.